r1cc4rdo/PTV_v3/README.md

 PTV API for live tracking of buses has been occasionally unreliable, not returning a ```vehicle_position``` structure for otherwise active vehicles.

 Ventura's own [live tracker](https://www.venturabus.com.au/live-tracking) does not have an API but has been historically more dependable.
-It appears to either share or piggyback on tracking technology from [Busminder](https://www.busminder.com.au), which does not have a public-facing API either.
+It appears to either share or piggyback on tracking technology from [BusMinder](https://www.busminder.com.au), which does not have a public-facing API either.

 The tracking devices on buses are produced by [Smartrak](https://smartrak.com), and transmit GPS coordinate over the 4G cellular network.
-The device most likely installed on vehicles is a [Smartrak OBD II](https://go.smartrak.com/rs/040-SMS-890/images/PDF-Product-Brochure-1199-OBD-II.pdf).
+The device model most likely installed on vehicles is a [Smartrak OBD II](https://go.smartrak.com/rs/040-SMS-890/images/PDF-Product-Brochure-1199-OBD-II.pdf).

 ## Links
 * [PTV Timetable API website](https://www.ptv.vic.gov.au/footer/data-and-reporting/datasets/ptv-timetable-api)